mferri17/ros-thymio-simulation/README.md

 ## Getting started

 All the following tasks have to be run into an Ubuntu machine with a working ROS + Gazebo environment.
-The ROS package has to be built with `catkin` in order to be executed.
+The ROS package has to be built with `catkin` using the name `usi_myt` in order to be executed.

 ### Compulsory Tasks